-DocNow 2021 is an interdisciplinary documentary festival featuring innovative work from the Ryerson University’s Master of Fine Arts in Documentary Media program.
+DocNow is an interdisciplinary documentary festival featuring innovative work from the Toronto Metropolitan (formerly known as Ryerson) University’s Master of Fine Arts in Documentary Media program.
 This multi-arts, multi-media festival showcases the film, photography, installation, and new media work of a diverse group of international storytellers.

 Download the Festival Guide